 This is all about navigation and how you want to organise your web pages.
 Try to picture your website content and how you think the clients will want to get to them.
 Then think of what to include in the menu categories and the sub-categories.

 Ask yourself, “If I were the visitor, would I stay to find what I need or just look elsewhere?”
 This should help keep you in the right direction.

 Step #6: Come Up with a Style That’s Consistent

-It would help if you determined right from the earlier stages of your website creation: the style and design elements you’re going to incorporate throughout the website.
+It would help if you determined right from the earlier stages of your website creation: the style and design elements you will incorporate throughout the website.

 Remember that these design elements play a significant role in helping you keep the look of your entire site consistent.
-This also plays into your branding and making the business instantly recognisable.
+This also plays into your branding and makes the business instantly recognisable.